World's largest bee, once feared extinct, spotted in Indonesia

 A single female was found and documented earlier this year on an Indonesian island, an Australian university and other groups said Thursday.

-The bee, Megachile pluto, also known as "Wallace's giant bee" named after British naturalist Alfred Russel Wallace who discovered it, was seen in January in the North Moluccas island group in Indonesia by an international team of researchers looking for the rare species, the University of Sydney said.
+The bee, Megachile pluto, also known as "Wallace's giant bee" — named after British naturalist Alfred Russel Wallace who discovered it — was seen in January in Indonesia's North Moluccas island group by an international team of researchers looking for the rare species, the University of Sydney said.

-"Amid such a well-documented global decline in insect diversity, it's wonderful to discover that this iconic species is still hanging on," Simon Robson, honorary professor of the university’s school of life and environmental sciences who was a member of the team, said in a statement released by the educational institution.
+"Amid such a well-documented global decline in insect diversity, it's wonderful to discover that this iconic species is still hanging on," team member Simon Robson, honorary professor of the university’s school of life and environmental sciences, said in a statement released by the educational institution.

-A guide and conservationist, Iswan, climbed up and thought he saw something move, and entomologist Eli Wyman of Princeton University and the American Museum of Natural History climbed up and was certain that it was a bee's nest, photographer Clay Bolt wrote in an account of the discovery published online Thursday by the group Global Wildlife Conservation in Austin, Texas, which supported the effort and which runs a lost species program.
+A guide and conservationist, Iswan, climbed up and thought he saw something move, and entomologist Eli Wyman of Princeton University and the American Museum of Natural History climbed up and was certain that it was a bee's nest, photographer Clay Bolt wrote in an account of the discovery published online Thursday by the group Global Wildlife Conservation in Austin, Texas.
+The group, which supported the effort, runs a lost species program.

 "The structure was just too perfect and similar to what we expected to find," Bolt wrote.
 "I climbed up next, and my headlamp glinted on the most remarkable thing I'd ever laid my eyes on.
 I simply couldn’t believe it: